Position Location: Washington D.C. with Hybrid Work Schedule, Requiring 3-Days of In-Office Presence

-Bachelor’s degree in public health, communications or marketing, or related field with 3 to 5 years’ experience working for issue-based campaigns, non-profits, lobbying or consulting firms, and/or state/federal government.
+Bachelor’s degree in public health, communications or marketing, or related field with 3 to 5 years’ experience working for issue-based campaigns, non-profits, lobbying or consulting firms.
+State level experience a plus.
 A passion for social justice and for the mission of Families USA.

 · A solid understanding of the health justice movement, health equity and/or health system transformation is a plus, as is issue campaign experience in a strategic, digital, operational, or field capacity.

 · A sophisticated understanding of political dynamics and working with stakeholders to influence policy, particularly at the state/local level.

 · Grasp of the stakeholder landscape and understanding of what motivates major stakeholder segments, how they interact, and how to mobilize them.

 · Proven track record with campaign organizing strategies, tactics, and grassroots activation systems (e.g., VAN, Action Network, ThruTalk/ThruText, NewMode, etc.)